samsandhuss/bank-of-sandhu/BUILD_LOG.md

 ---

-### Exact opener line for Session 08
+### Exact opener line for Session 09

-> *Resume Session 08.
+> *Resume Session 09.
 Read BUILD_LEARN_LOG.md first — including the PERMANENT RULE at the top, §0 Bronze/Silver/Gold rule, and §1B the three-track architecture.
-Spot-check: A5 retrieve (mandatory — 3rd-drift watch) + one of A6/A7/B13 your pick.
-Then redo Station 2 (B8 GHA reaching on-prem) bronze→silver→gold with the gold layer being an imaginary regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
+Spot-check: A5 Retrieve (mandatory — held 1 of 3, needs 2 more) + one of A6/A7/B13 your pick.
+Then B8 (GHA reaching on-prem) at Silver: restate the Fix sentence solo (self-hosted runner inside, polls GitHub outbound for jobs), then teach Why-it-wins (outbound easy to permit, no inbound hole, audit comfortable), then take B8 to Gold — imaginary regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
 This is Track B's NOW item.
 If Step 2 hits gold, do a Bronze pass on A10 (embedding), A11 (vector DB), and A28 (A/B testing for AI).
 Slow is correct.
 Watch all five failure modes.*

 ---